Sergio Arribas (footballer, born 2001): Club career

+Real Madrid

 Born in Madrid, Arribas joined Real Madrid's La Fábrica in 2012, after representing CD Leganés and CDE Benito Pérez Galdós.
 In September 2020, after helping the under-20s win the UEFA Youth League, he was promoted to the reserves in Segunda División B.

 Arribas made his first team – and La Liga – debut on 20 September 2020, coming on as a late substitute for Vinícius Júnior in a 0–0 away draw against Real Sociedad.
 His Champions League debut came on 9 December 2020 as a substitute, in a 2–0 victory over Borussia Mönchengladbach.
 He scored his first goal for the first team on 8 February 2023, in a 4–1 win against Al Ahly in the 2022 FIFA Club World Cup.

+Almería

+On 9 August 2023, Arribas signed a six-year contract with Almería in the top tier.
+He scored his first goal in the top tier ten days later, netting the opener in a 3–1 home defeat to his former club, Real Madrid.